Christa Geraghty |

 Bank of America

 If you’re a Bank of America customer, get excited.
 BofA offers free museum admission to their customers through the Museums on Us program.
 On the first full weekend of every month, Bank of America, Merrill, or Bank of America Private Bank (U.S. Trust) cardholders can gain free admission to over 225 museums across the United States.
-Here are the dates for the Museums on Us program in 2024:
+Here are the remaining dates for the Museums on Us program in 2024:

 • Sept.
 7 - 8